There is no danger that we will ever learn too much; and there is so much to know about doing God’s will. So, let’s start with some fundamentals.

 But Saul, still breathing threats and murder against the disciples of the Lord, went to the high priest and asked him for letters to the synagogues at Damascus, so that if he found any belonging to the Way, men or women, he might bring them bound to Jerusalem.
 Now as he went on his way, he approached Damascus, and suddenly a light from heaven shone around him.
 And falling to the ground he heard a voice saying to him, “Saul, Saul, why are you persecuting me?”
 And he said, “Who are you, Lord?”
 And he said, “I am Jesus, whom you are persecuting.
 But rise and enter the city, and you will be told what you are to do.”
 The men who were traveling with him stood speechless, hearing the voice but seeing no one.
 Saul rose from the ground, and although his eyes were opened, he saw nothing.
 So they led him by the hand and brought him into Damascus.
 And for three days he was without sight, and neither ate nor drank.

 The KJV states the first verse in the ninth chapter of Acts this way: “Saul was yet breathing threatenings and slaughter against the disciples of the Lord.”
 Saul was not just talking hatred for the Christians.
 He put his life into it.
-And if Christianity came to an end under his hand, that would be fine with him.
+And if Christianity should come to an end by his efforts, that would be fine with him.

 This was recorded in the last verse of Acts 7, when the disciple Stephen was murdered: